tomasjurasek/tomasjurasek.github.io/_posts/2024-12-03-sociotechnical-aspects-leaving-legasy-system.md

 ---
 layout: single
-title:  "Socio-technical aspects of leaving a legacy system"
+title:  "Socio-technical aspect of leaving a legacy system"
 ---

 Leaving a legacy system is more than modernizing software.
 It's about modernizing a whole ecosystem—an interconnected network of technology, people, and processes—that continues to thrive and innovate long after its initial creation.
 This endeavor goes beyond code; it touches leadership, culture, and the art of change management - **its's socio-technical challenge**.